craue/CraueConfigBundle/README.md

 $this->get('craue_config')->getBySection('name-of-a-section')
 ```

-will fetch all settings with the specified section (or those without a section if explicitly passing `null` as name).
+will fetch only settings with the specified section (or those without a section if explicitly passing `null` for the name).

 ## Writing settings